o2r-project/erc-spec/docs/spec/archival.md

 ## ERC preservation aspects in the light of OAIS

-The Open Archival Information System (OAIS) reference model is a framework for the preservation and dissimination of digital objects (assets), created by the Consultative Committee for Space Data Systems (CCSDS) and adopted by a wide range of international institutions.
-It provides the terminology and concept of the _information package_ as primitive of the archival workflow.
-Submission information packages (SIP), Dissimination information packages (DIP) and Archival information package (AIP) refer to different functional roles of a digital object during (long term) preservation.
+The Open Archival Information System (OAIS) reference model is a framework for the preservation and dissimination of digital objects (assets).
+It has been created by the Consultative Committee for Space Data Systems (CCSDS) and  has since been adopted by a wide range of international institutions.
+The OAIS provides the terminology and concept of the _information package_ as primitive of the digital preservation workflow.
+Submission information packages (SIP), Dissimination information packages (DIP) and Archival information packages (AIP) refer to different functional roles of a digital object during (long term) preservation.

 The representation information object within OAIS consists of structural and semantic information and is itself linked to other units of representation information, building a representation network.
-The information contained within the ERC metadata serves as representation information and enables the interpretability of the archived software, environment, code, data, text and UI bindings.
-Standards used for representation are included as local copy of the underlying schema and reference to its persistent identifier.
-The network of information objects describes how the parts of the ERC relate to each other and how they are to be interpreted.
+The information contained within the ERC and its metadata serves as representation information and enables the interpretability of the archived software, environment, code, data, text and UI bindings.
+Standards used for representation are included as local copy of the underlying schema and as reference to their persistent identifiers.
+The network of information objects describes how the parts of the ERC relate to each other and how they are to be used and understood.

 References